mtgraves/resume/README.md

 an example use case is as follows.

+1. install `LaTeX` on your system and ensure that `pdflatex` is on your path.
-1. create a file called `test.py` inside of the root project directory with the following contents:
+2. create a file called `test.py` inside of the root project directory with the following contents:

 ```python
 from src.resumebuilder import Resume